abderhim/Creation-of-FoxxMicroservice-for-ArangoDB-with-TypeScript/README.md

 This aan example that helps to creat a Foxx Microservice for ArangoDB.

-to install the module you need to compress it as a zip file and install it the ArangoDB interface.
+To install the module you need to compress it as a zip file and install it in the ArangoDB interface.